The Place: Western Pennsylvania Coal Country

 Beneath the rolling hills of southwestern Pennsylvania lay one of the greatest deposits of bituminous coal in the country.
 During the turn of the century, when coal and its purer form of ‘coke’ was used to fuel the American industrial machine and particularly the nearby steel industry, this area became a magnet for the wave of European immigrants looking for a place in the American labor force.
 Into towns like Brownsville, Connellsville, and Uniontown came Irish, Italians, Poles, Croats, Serbs, Slovaks, Ruthenium’s, Russians, and other Europeans.
 An elaborate network of streetcars shuffled men from town to town and to the base of the mines.
 On weekends, the larger towns such as Uniontown or Brownsville were so overwhelmed with people celebrating the receipt of their paychecks; it was nearly impossible to walk along the crowded streets.

 Here, too, several important sagas in American history played themselves out.
 The labor movement took hold at this time, as the fight between worker and management led to the creation of the union, largely through the leadership of men like John L. Lewis.
-Strikes held by the workers led to the importation of scabs, which then led to violent confrontations.
+Strikes held by the workers led to the importation of scabs to the area, which then led to violent confrontations.

-The Klu-Klux-Klan was also very strong in this area, as many of the local farmers banded together against the influx of the predominantly Catholic ethnic groups that were overwhelming their homeland.
+The Klu-Klux-Klan was also very strong in this area, as many of the local farmers banded together against the influx of the predominantly Catholic ethnic groups that were overwhelming their homeland through immigration.
 Wild rumors spread about the immigrants, including the idea that the incense burned in the Catholic Masses was somehow tied to human sacrifice.

 But by far the greatest concern voiced by the Klan was the seeming disorder created by this massive influx of humanity.
 The Klan, which had its roots in the Know-Nothing Party in Oregon, was mainly about maintaining the social order.
 It chose ethnic enemies because of the potential disruption to that order they believed were posed by these groups.
 Throughout this early time in southwest Pennsylvania, cross burnings and other methods of intimidation were common.

-Today, this area has a ‘sad and beautiful world’ quality to it.
-In towns like Brownsville and Uniontown one gets a sense of a downtown activity that hasn’t completely disappeared, but is less than that alluded to by the exquisitely shaped buildings and stately homes that grace the landscape.
-The area possesses a profound sense of days gone by and the significant chapters of American history that were written there.
+Today, this area has a sort of ‘sad and beautiful world’ quality to it.
+In towns like Brownsville and Uniontown one gets a sense of a downtown activity that hasn’t completely disappeared, but is less than that alluded to by the exquisitely shaped buildings and stately homes that mark the landscape.
+The area possesses a profound sense of days gone by and the significant chapters of American history that were written in this place.

 When I undertook this project, I was living in the Appalachian Mountains, producing “The Reach of Song,” drama.
 In the ten-hour drive between western North Carolina and Southwestern Pennsylvania, I was to undergo a complete cultural adjustment.
 People in the mountains tend to be more reticent, saying only the exact amount of words that need to be said on any given point.
 This is a particularly disarming form of communication, and I have seen people absolutely unraveled by it.
 The less one person says in a supposed conversation, the more the other person attempts to make up for the auditory deficiency by saying more.
 Pretty soon, the talker has laid all of their cards on the table and then some, to which the reticent party politely responds: “Uh-huh.”